MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/get-started-with-creators/setup-leaderboard-example-scene.md

 - **Player Number** - This dictates which player is associated with the leaderboard.
 - **Stat** - The stat used to populate the leaderboard data.
 This is required for the leaderboard prefab to load data.
-- **Leaderboard Type** - This drop down menu applies a filter to the leaderboard data loaded.
-If *Global* is selected the leaderboard will be unfiltered and will show every player with a value for the selected stat.
-If *Friends* is selected the leaderboard will be filtered to only show players on the leaderboard who are also in your friends list.
-If *Favorite* is selected the leaderboard will be filtered to only show players on the leaderboard who are also in your favorites list.
+- **Leaderboard Type** - This drop-down menu applies a filter to the leaderboard data loaded.
+   - If *Global* is selected, the leaderboard will be unfiltered and will show every player with a value for the selected stat.
+   - If *Friends* is selected, the leaderboard will be filtered to only show players on the leaderboard who are also in your friends list.
+   - If *Favorite* is selected, the leaderboard will be filtered to only show players on the leaderboard who are also in your favorites list.
 - **Entry Count** - A slider with a range of 1 to 100 that dictates how many rows of the leaderboard will be returned at a time.
 The number set here will determine the number of leaderboard rows shown per page.

 ### Controller configuration